dany5639/ImOrg/README.md

 - Files list auto scroll should keep the highlighted item in the middle of the list, to see the items above and bellow it.
 - Allow user to resize the left and bottom panels.

+To Fix ASAP:
+- Fast forwarding in a video will cause the window to not be focused anymore.
+Current behavior: press arrow, video fast forwards, click on window to focus again, type new name.
+Expected behavior: press arrow, video fast forwards, type new name.

 Current known issues:
 - Using F3 to restore the original name won't move the file to its original folder if it was moved with the move option.
 - In some rare cases, FFPLAY can run detached from the program.